cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 #### `"database"`
 The name of the database within Postgres to which appropriate data will be uploaded.
->The database will be created if it doesn't already exist.
+> :memo: **Note:** The database will be created if it doesn't already exist.

->**Ontop can only access the default 'postgres' database so it is usually best not to change this value**.
+> :warning: **Warning:** Ontop can only access the default 'postgres' database so it is usually best not to change this value.

 #### `"workspace"`
 The GeoServer workspace into which any 2D geospatial data layers, vector and raster, will be added.
->The workspace will be created if it doesn't already exist.
+> :memo: **Note:** The workspace will be created if it doesn't already exist.

 #### `"externalDatasets"`
 Any datasets that are named under this node will be included if this dataset is loaded by name, either because the stack has the same name or because it appears in the `"externalDatasets"` list of another dataset that is loaded by name.